Govt extends deadline for linking PAN with Aadhaar till June 30 | Law-Order

 The government on Tuesday extended the deadline for linking PAN with Aadhaar by three months to June 30 to enable people comply with the mandatory income tax provisions.

-The deadline for linking PAN with Aadhaar was ending on March 31.
+The deadline for linking PAN with Aadhaar was to end on March 31.
 As per the income tax department, failure to link the two unique identities will lead to the unlinked PAN becoming inoperative.

 There have been demands, including from political parties, for giving more time to people to link PAN (Permanent Account Number) with their unique 12-digit identification number Aadhaar.